mattwarren/mattwarren.github.io/_posts/2017-10-12-Analysing-C#-code-on-GitHub-with-BigQuery.md

 ## More Information

-As always, if you've read this far your present if yet more blog posts to read, enjoy!!
+As always, if you've read this far your present is yet more blog posts to read, enjoy!!

 ### How BigQuery Works (only put in at the end of the blog post)